122 new COVID-19 cases in Iowa, including Clayton, Delaware counties

-One new case each in Clayton and Delaware counties were among 122 confirmed COVID-19 diagnoses announced this morning by state officials.
+One new case each in Clayton and Delaware counties were among 122 confirmed COVID-19 diagnoses announced Saturday by State of Iowa officials.

 An adult age 18 to 40 became the seventh Clayton County resident to test positive for COVID-19.
 And a person age 61 to 80 became Delaware County’s second.